MORE GINZA FAQs

 Accessibility

-Outside (for all attractions): Ginza attractions including the dining area, stage program, the Waza, shopping and other exhibits, takes place outside on the Temple grounds.
+Outside (for all attractions): Ginza attractions including concession booths, dining area, stage program, the Waza, shopping and other exhibits, takes place outside on the Temple grounds.
 The grounds are flat with no steps or curbs so wheelchairs can navigate freely.

 Inside (for access to the Chapel): The temple building is handicap accessible if you wish to visit the MBT Chapel.
-Enter the temple building through the West door at the Menonomee entrance.
+Enter the temple building through the West door at the Menonomee St. entrance.
+Follow the signs to the stairs up to the Chapel or for guests needing an accessible option, the elevator is located down the first hallway on the right.

 To help you find your way around Ginza we’ve create this map.
-To enlarge the map click the map image or this link Event Map.
+To enlarge the map click the map image or this link Festival Map.

 Purchasing Food & Beverages